-The Photoshop face swap is an image-editing technique that allows you to take the face of one person and put it onto another person’s body using Photoshop.
+The Photoshop face swap is a photo editing technique that allows you to take the face of one person and put it onto another person’s body using Photoshop.
 The Photoshop face swap technique is especially useful for ecommerce brands that want to make the most of their product photography investments.

 There are many reasons you’d want to change a face in Photoshop, including:

 - Adding variety to the models featured in your product photos (remember, consumers like to see people who look like them)

 - Using a shot where everything but the model’s face was in the right position